viethapascal/cic-project/README.md

 The application wil take about 500ms - 1s to complete.
 By default, it will result next 14 days weather forecast, you can also query for a specific day by parsing parameter to run.
 ## How to run the app
+1. Pull lastest code from this repository to $GOPATH on your machine.
-1. Install dependencies by this command (execution permission may be needed to run the script):
+2. Install dependencies by this command (execution permission may be needed to run the script):
 ```bash
 ./install_dependencies.sh
 ```
 <br/>
-2. You must install postgres on your machine and update information to configuration.toml file.The file may look like this:
+3. You must install postgres on your machine and update information to configuration.toml file.The file may look like this:

 ```bash
 db_host = "host:port"